 SAR-Sweden: The Swedish Section of Scholars at Risk was launched at the University of Gothenburg on March 9, 2016.
 The SAR-Sweden Section represents the culmination of several years of partnership between Swedish higher education institutions and the international SAR Network.
 Visit SAR-Sweden’s section page or contact Karolina Catoni to learn more.

 SAR-Switzerland: The SAR-Switzerland Section organizes activities in Switzerland to promote academic freedom and support threatened scholars.
-For further information and to get involved, please contact Oliver Vincent or Mattias Buess.
+Visit SAR-Switzerland’s section page or contact Catrin Scheiber or Oliver Vincent to learn more.

 UAF-SAR Netherlands and Belgium Section: This Section is a joint initiative of the Foundation for Refugee Students (UAF) and Scholars at Risk.
 UAF in cooperation with SAR and higher education institutions in the Netherlands and Belgium provides sanctuary to professors, lecturers, researchers and other intellectuals who suffer threats in their home country.
 Visit UAF’s website or contact Ella de Lange to learn more.